How Important is BMI to Your Body Goals?

 People with diabetes tend to have their wounds heal slower than those without diabetes.

-Though the condition is not a dealbreaker, a plastic surgeon will recommend that patients control their blood glucose levels before the surgery.
+Though the condition itself is not a dealbreaker, a plastic surgeon will recommend that patients control their blood glucose levels before the surgery.

 Blood Thinners